ContinualAI/clvision-challenge-2022/README.md

 A schematic visualization of the training loop, its events, and an example of a plugin implementing EWC is shown below:

 ![Object Detection Template schema](./docs/img/od_template.png)

-Again, if this is the first time you use Avalanche, we suggest you to study the [From Zero To Hero tutorial](https://avalanche.continualai.org/from-zero-to-hero-tutorial/01_introduction) to learn about Avalanche.

 ## Hints